SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture3_Database_Storage_I.md

    ```
    But this is highly not recommended as PostgreSQL can alter it at any time.

-8. tuple layout(how to represent a record inside the page, fixed-length reocrd
+8. tuple layout(how to represent a record inside the page, fixed-length record
    and variable-length record)

    > The class does not cover how to store variable-length tuples while the